-This guide explains how to choose the perfect beer pairing when eating Indian food.
-Whether you prefer porters, lagers, or stouts, we have you covered!
+This guide explains how to choose the perfect beer or wine pairing when eating Indian food.
+Whether you prefer some chilled porters, lagers, stouts or a nice glass of chardonnay, riesling or pinot, we have you covered!

 As beer culture catches up with the fine wine industry, beer aficionados are becoming the sommeliers of a beverage with ever-increasing popularity.
 These days, a fine brew is as complex, rich, and interesting as anything the world’s best wineries have to offer.
 Craft beer is an exploding market, spreading across North America, Europe, and Asia.

 Craft beer has its origins hundreds of years ago in Bavaria, where the beer purity law insisted that beer only be made using three, eventually amended to five, ingredients: barley, hops, yeast, wheat, and water.
 Nothing else could be used.
 The craft of brewing under these strict requirements has manifested today in what is called ‘abbey beer,’ since these ancient Bavarian recipes were brewed by friars in abbeys.
 Today, of course, a myriad of flavors and ingredients are used, but many still abide by the old purity laws.